Velocidex/velociraptor-docs/content/docs/deployment/cloud/_index.md

 {{% notice warning "Network filtering requirements" %}}

 Our virtual machine must be able to receive connections over both ports 80 and 443.
 Be sure to check inbound filtering Access Control Lists to ensure that access is allowed.
 When using SSL, both the client communication and the Admin GUI are served over the same ports to benefit from SSL transport encryption.
-The Let's Encrypt protocol requires Let's Encrypt’s servers to connect to the VM on port 80 - however the Admin GUI will only be served over SSL.
+The Let's Encrypt protocol requires Let's Encrypt's servers to connect to the VM on port 80 - however the Admin GUI will only be served over SSL.

 {{% /notice %}}